bastibe/SoundCard/README.rst

 ``[0, 3, 4]`` will return three-channel audio data recorded from the physical channels one, four, and five.

-Currently, channel maps do not work on Windows (beyond reordering).
-The API does not seem to support it.
-If you know how to implement channel maps on Windows, I'd be grateful for a hint!

 In addition, pulseaudio/Linux defines channel ``-1`` as the mono mix of all channels for both playback and recording.
 CoreAudio/macOS defines channel ``-1`` as silence for both playback and recording.